 MSME or SSI Registration

-MSME or SSI Registration is required for a business entity under the MSMED Act, 2006 for classifying the unit as a MSME or SSI.
-Manufacturing units with less than Rs.10 crore of investment in plant and machinery or service providing businesses with less than Rs.5 crores of investment in equipment can be registered as a MSME or SSI under the MSMED Act.
+MSME or SSI Registration is necessary for a business entity under the MSMED Act, 2006 for classifying the unit as an MSME or SSI.
+Manufacturing units with less than Rs.10 crore of investment in plant and machinery or service providing businesses with less than Rs.5 crores of investment in equipment can register as an MSME or SSI under the MSMED Act.
 To obtain MSME or SSI Registration, visit IndiaFilings.com.
 To know more about the benefits of MSME Registration, visit IndiaFilings Learning Center.

 MSME Loan under Priority Sector Lending

 The MSME or SSI business to which loan is to be extended, the quantum of loan and modalities of financing can be decided by the Bank.
 However, banks have to follow the following guidelines and achieve overall targets set for priority sector lending, as follows:

 - As per the recommendations of the Prime Minister’s Task Force on MSMEs, The banks must achieve a 20% year on year growth in loans to micro and small businesses.
 It also requires a 10% annual growth in the number of micro-enterprise loan accounts.

 - Of the total loans to MSME and SSI units, 40% of the loans must be provided to micro (manufacturing) businesses having investment in plant & machinery of up to Rs.5 lakhs or micro (service) businesses having investment in plant & machinery of fewer than Rs.2 lakhs.